GameFoundry/bsf/Documentation/Manuals/User/build.md

 target_link_libraries(myApp PRIVATE bsf)
 ```

+Make sure to modify `C:/path/to/bsf/install` and set it to the path where you extracted/installed `bsf`.

 ## Code {#build_a_d}
 The CMake file above references `Main.cpp` file.
 The most basic file that runs the framework looks like so:
 ```